City of Medford Public Works Department – Annual Report 2018

 The Medford Public Works Department provides transportation, sewer collection and storm drainage services to customers in Medford.
 The Department also provides sewage treatment for the region (of which the City of Medford is approximately half) and vehicle maintenance services to other departments and government organizations.

-This report covers the period from July 1, 2016, to June 30, 2017, which is the City’s fiscal year.
-Total revenues decreased 6% compared to the previous year and total expenditures increased 1%.
-Note that expenses do not include some costs, such as the $1.5M per year that is transferred to the City’s General Fund to pay for services received from other departments.
+This report covers from July 1, 2017 to June 30, 2018, which is the City’s fiscal year.
+Total revenues increased 3.5% compared to the previous year, but it should be noted that last year revenues decreased 6%.
+Reported expenses do not include some costs, such as almost $2M per year that is transferred to the City’s General Fund to pay for services received from other departments.
 Revenue and expenses vary in comparison to one another because the Public Works Department pays cash for virtually all capital projects, such as street construction.
 Some of these projects are very costly, so the Department builds cash reserves in some years so that projects do not require debt.
 This policy ensures that public infrastructure and services are delivered at the lowest life-cycle costs to Medford’s citizens.

-In the coming year the Public Works Department will be working on an ambitious project list:
+In the coming year the Public Works Department will be working on the following projects:

-We appreciate the support of our customers in the City of Medford and all Public Works employees look forward to serving you in the coming year.
+We appreciate the strong support we receive from our customers in the City of Medford and all Public Works employees look forward to serving you in the coming year.